solo10010/ASpider/README.md

 ```
 # RESUME

-**ASpider** this is a utility for reconnaissance of the assets of organizations by their autonomous system number (AS, ASN), the utility requires a file with a list of organizations ASN, you can get the AS number by IP address with the following command
+**ASpider** The main task of this utility is to get the domains that have this IP in A records by IP address, the utility takes as input a file with an ASN list, CIDR, or a list of IPs from which you need to get domain names, as well as subdomains.

+The script itself works through the securitytrails website (due to the death of the sonar.omnisint.io project), using selenium and undetected_chromedriver, bypassing the blocking of cloudflare service bots, this script has successfully collected 77,000 domains by ASN.

 ```bash